gcapes/git-course/2_Local.md

 > Cohen (2006) discovered that all the value of a code review comes within the first hour, after which reviewers can become exhausted and the issues they find become ever more trivial.
-> J. Cohen (2006).
 [Best Kept Secrets of Peer Code Review](http://smartbear.com/SmartBear/media/pdfs/best-kept-secrets-of-peer-code-review.pdf).
 SmartBear, 2006.
 ISBN-10: 1599160676.
 ISBN-13: 978-1599160672.

 Let's add a directory, common and a file references.txt for references we may